Welcome to Populi!

 Populi basically works like any other web page.
 Every page has links or buttons that might perform an action or take you to another page.
 You can also use your browser's forward, back, and refresh buttons to move among the pages you're working on.

-Depending on your level of access and whether your school has enabled certain features, you'll see the high-level navigation app links at the top of the screen: College Management, Calendar, Email, Financial, Bookstore, and Library.
+Depending on your level of access and whether your school has enabled certain features, you'll see the high-level navigation app links at the top of the screen: Home, Files, Calendar, Email, Financial, Bookstore, and Library.
 Below that are the main navigation views, which change depending on which app you're currently in.
 These are covered extensively elsewhere in this Knowledge Base.

 When you log in, you'll go straight to your Populi Home page.